Hormone Testing: How to Test your Sex Hormones, Thyroid & More

 Thyroid hormone is an incredibly powerful hormone and is often considered to be the "master hormone" in your body.

-The reason is because thyroid hormone helps regulate other major hormone systems, helps regulate your metabolism and other important functions such as blood pressure and heart rate.
+The reason is that thyroid hormone helps regulate other major hormone systems, helps regulate your metabolism (11) and other important functions such as blood pressure and heart rate.

-Like your sex hormones your thyroid is often very sensitive to minor environmental factors such as stress, poor diet and even dieting.
+Like your sex hormones, your thyroid is often very sensitive to minor environmental factors such as stress (12), poor diet, and even dieting.

 These outside factors can negatively impact thyroid function and lead to a condition known as hypothyroidism.

-Dieting (calorie restriction) is also another known way to quickly damage your thyroid and metabolism.
+Dieting (calorie restriction) is also another known way to quickly damage your thyroid and metabolism (13).